Scotland’s Transatlantic Poetry Magazine

 The signatory list to the Open Letter also includes people who have confirmed to me that they signed it not because of trans issues, but to bring down the often controversial Director of the SPL.
 The letter itself makes a bold attempt to link past staff grievances against the Director and management of the SPL to the claims from the trans authors.
 I say ‘bold’ because I was one of several poets who were behind private, formal negotiations to address some issues at the Library previously, and none of these trans authors, nor a majority of the poets who signed it, were anywhere to be seen when we were attempting to enact change through proper channels: a painstaking, private process for the good of a necessary institution and all of its staff was the aim, not a tearing down of a hard-fought-for resource for poetry in Scotland.

-arguing that freedom of expression was ‘complex’.
+Taking issue with this Open Letter, as well as a serious misinterpretation of equalities legislation within it, another Open Letter was organised in support of the SPL by ‘Wild Woman Writing Club’, a feminist blog.
+This was signed by over 500 people both nationally and internationally.
+Meanwhile, Scottish PEN released a statement saying it was disappointed with the SPL statement, arguing that freedom of expression was ‘complex’.
 PEN was opposed vociferously for doing so by many who knew the root of this situation, as well as for their then Project Manager having signed the Open Letter despite his protestations he had done so in an ‘individual capacity.’
 One signatory included their position on a Scottish PEN committee with their signature.
 Scottish PEN’s statement also, in a faux-pas reported in the papers, initially misinterpreted the Equality Act 2010, omitting ‘sex’ as a protected characteristic.

 I am perturbed by the lack of clear, unequivocal support from freedom of